Gavin Perry, Texas Man, Accused Of Threatening To Kill Nancy Pelosi, Claims She Runs A ‘Satanic Cult’

 As Perry was being arrested, he allegedly told arresting officers that his First Amendment right to free speech was being violated; that he did not respect the American government, which he called “tyrannical”; and that he would bond out of jail and refuse to appear in court when required to.

-Whether or not Peryr has been granted bond is unclear, as of this writing.
+Whether or not he has been granted bond is unclear, as of this writing.
 However, according to Courthouse News Service, Perry has been deemed a serious flight risk, according to a motion for pretrial detention.
 Further, in his mug shot, Perry appears in a smock designed to limit the inmate’s movements; why he was placed into that type of restraint is also unclear, as of this writing.

 In a statement, U.S. Attorney Erin Nealy Cox said that while the First Amendment guarantees one’s right to free speech, it does not leave room for making death threats against politicians.